betterlink/betterlink-interface/README.md

 **Script Initialization**

 In order to allow custom styles and interaction to be defined, these have to be configured within Betterlink before initialization.
-If a Betterlink Highlight ID is present in the URL, we'd normally try to highlight that content immediately (but we can't without any styles!).
+If a Betterlink Selection ID is present in the URL, we'd normally try to highlight that content immediately (but we can't without any styles!).

 To initialize Betterlink, the following two methods must be executed:
 - `betterlink.init()`